 Keep a distance of 2.5m between each campsite for fire safety.

 Do not attach any structure to any tree or shrub.

 You're allowed your dog at your camp site, note the following:

 You must pick up and dispose of your dog's droppings.

 For the safety of other campers, dogs must be under control.

 All coastal areas in Gisborne-Tairawhiti are vulnerable to tsunami.

 Long or strong - be gone.
-If you feel a strong earthquake that makes it hard to stand up, or a weak rolling earthquake that lasts more than a minute - move immediately to higher ground or inland.
-Advice is at least 1km inland or 35m above sea level.
+If you feel a strong earthquake that makes it hard to stand up, or a weak rolling earthquake that lasts more than a minute - move immediately to higher ground or inland - the advice is at least 1km inland or 35m above sea level.

 Motorbikes on the beach

-- do not create new tracks - use the established tracks
+Don't create new tracks - use the established tracks.